Louis, Grand Dauphin: Biography

-Louis was born on 1 November 1661 at the Château de Fontainebleau, the eldest son of Louis XIV of France and Maria Theresa of Austria (who were double first-cousins to each other).
+Louis was born on 1 November 1661 at the Château de Fontainebleau, the eldest son of Louis XIV and Maria Theresa of Spain (who were double-first cousins to each other).
 As a Fils de France ("Son of France") he was entitled to the style of Royal Highness.
 He was baptised on 24 March 1662 at the chapel of the Château de Saint-Germain-en-Laye and given his father's name of Louis.
-At the ceremony, the Cardinal de Vendôme and the Princess of Conti acted as proxies for the godparents, Pope Clement IX and Queen Henrietta Maria of England.
+At the ceremony, the Cardinal de Vendôme and the Princess of Conti acted as proxies for the godparents, Pope Clement IX and Henrietta Maria of England.
 The latter was Louis's great-aunt.
 It was for this occasion that Jean-Baptiste Lully composed the motet Plaude Laetare Gallia.

 He was initially under the care of royal governesses, among them being Julie d'Angennes and Louise de Prie de La Mothe-Houdancourt.
-When Louis reached the age of seven, he was removed from the care of women and placed in the society of men.
-He received Charles de Sainte-Maure, duc de Montausier, as his governor and was tutored by Jacques Bénigne Bossuet, Bishop of Meaux, the great French preacher and orator, without positive result:
+When Louis reached the age of seven, he was removed from the care of women and placed in a society of men.
+He received Charles de Sainte-Maure, as his governor and was tutored by the great French preacher and orator Jacques-Bénigne Bossuet, the Bishop of Meaux, seemingly without acceptable results.

-It was said that when Louis was an adult, he could pass a whole day simply tapping his cane against his foot in an armchair.
+The Duke of Saint-Simon wrote in his Mémoires that the Monseigneur, who had neither vices nor virtues, was devoid of any wisdom and knowledge and "radically incapable of acquiring any" and that aside from being very lazy, he was without imagination or any capacity for thinking, as well as devoid of any taste, apathetic and "born to boredom".
+Saint-Simon, who for many years had placed all his hopes for a future enlightened government of France in the eldest son of the Grand Dauphin, admitted that on the day that the prince died, he had flashes of joy crossing his mind at the thought that he would soon be gone, both himself and France having all to gain from the unexpected death of the Grand Dauphin, adding that "to his extreme shame" he couldn’t help having fleeting moments of anxiety during that day at the thought that the sick prince might survive his illness.

+Philippe Erlanger writes the following in his book about the life of Louis XIV:

+He was very indolent.
+As an adult, his favorite amusement was lying stretched in a sofa tapping the point of his shoes with a cane.
 Nonetheless, his generosity, affability, and liberality gave him great popularity in Paris and with the French people in general.
 Louis was one of six legitimate children of his parents.
 The others all died in early childhood; the second longest-lived, Marie Thérèse of France, died at the age of five when Louis was 11.

-Louis XIV, too, had a low opinion of his son:
+According to John B. Wolf, Louis XIV had a low opinion of his son, writing: